Pattern hair loss

 Why tracking matters

 Hair loss decisions often go wrong because people try to judge progress emotionally and too frequently.
-A better method is:
+A better method is to create a plan you can actually review:

 How Track Hair helps